torrinworx/Blend_My_NFTs/README.md

 **- Variants** - These are the types of hats; red hat, blue hat, cat hat, etc. These can be swapped into the hat Attribute one at a time to create different NFTs.

 **- DNA** - DNA is a sequence of numbers that determins what Variant from every Attribute to include in a single NFT image.
+This program generates a uniqe DNA sequence for every possible combination of Variants in Attributes.

 ## How to set up Collections in your .Blend file